Antiche tracce. La vita in palafitta

 A fiction in a double version – traditional and VR – written and directed by Federico Basso, a window on daily life in a prehistoric village, in which the location becomes the canvas on which to illustrate the everyday life of the inhabitants.

-The work, which lasts five minutes and is divided into six scenes, each of which lasts about one minute and is filmed at 360 degrees to give an immersive experience, retraces the daily activities of the prehistoric society that inhabited the area of Fiavè, in the province of Trento, where the pile dwellings that housed one of the oldest European farming communities are still preserved today.
+The work is filmed at 360 degrees to give an immersive experience, retraces the daily activities of the prehistoric society that inhabited the area of Fiavè, in the province of Trento, where the pile dwellings that housed one of the oldest European farming communities are still preserved today.

-The different scenes are declined in function of a unitary factor, consisting of a protagonist, a woman in her fifties who, followed by a camera, gives continuity to the short film and accompanies the spectator along the unfolding of the different scenes.
+The film is declined in function of a unitary factor, consisting of a protagonist, a woman in her fifties who, followed by a camera, gives continuity to the short film and accompanies the spectator along the unfolding of the story.

 backstage con un attore all'interno di una palafitta per la produzione VR ETT Antiche tracce - La vita in Palafitta